Regency Acts: Declarations of incapacity and capacity

 According to section 2 of the Regency Act 1937, the people who can make a declaration of incapacity (or a declaration that the incapacity has ended) are the sovereign's consort, the Lord Chancellor, the Speaker of the House of Commons, the Lord Chief Justice of England and Wales, and the Master of the Rolls.
-As of 5 September 2025 these positions are held by, respectively, Queen Camilla, Dominic Raab, Lindsay Hoyle, Ian Burnett, Lord Burnett of Maldon and Geoffrey Vos.
+As of 5 September 2025 these positions are held by, respectively, Queen Camilla, David Lammy, Sir Lindsay Hoyle, Baroness Carr of Walton-on-the-Hill, and Sir Geoffrey Vos.

 Any declaration of incapacity or of cessation of incapacity needs to be signed by three or more of them.
 Declarations based on the monarch's unavailability for a definite cause need to be supported by evidence, and declarations attesting the sovereign's incapacity by reason of infirmity of mind or body need to be supported by evidence including evidence provided by physicians.

 A declaration of incapacity or of cessation of incapacity needs to be made to the Privy Council and communicated to the governments of the dominions.